2023 Most Popular Biotechnology Associate Degree Schools in the Middle Atlantic Region

 Of the 5 students majoring in biotech at KCC, 20% are male and 80% are female.

-Montgomery County Community College came in at #7 in this year’s edition of the Most Popular Biotechnology Associate Degree Schools in the Middle Atlantic Region ranking.
-Located in the large suburb of Blue Bell, Montco is a public college with a medium-sized student population.
+With a ranking of #7, Montgomery County Community College did quite well on this year’s most popular schools for biotechnology students working on their associate degree.
+Located in the large suburb of Blue Bell, Montco is a public college with a moderately-sized student population.

 About 50% of the students majoring in biotech at the school are women while 50% are male.

-Northampton County Area Community College came in at #8 in this year’s edition of the Most Popular Biotechnology Associate Degree Schools in the Middle Atlantic Region ranking.
-Northampton Community College is a medium-sized public school located in the suburb of Bethlehem.
+Northampton County Area Community College did quite well in this year’s ranking of the most popular places for biotechnology students to get a associate degree.
+It came in at #8 on the list.
+Northampton Community College is a medium-sized public school located in the large suburb of Bethlehem.

 Of the 3 students majoring in biotech at Northampton Community College, 33% are male and 67% are female.